How Men and Women Love Differently

 “Let all that you do be done in love.” – 1 Corinthians 16:14

-💬 Biblical Balance
+💬 The Biblical Balance

-This short verse unlocks a great truth:
+This short verse reveals a powerful truth:

-Men feel loved when respected.
+- Men feel loved when they’re respected.

-Women feel secure when loved.
+- Women feel secure when they’re deeply loved.

 🤝 How to Build a Christ-Centered Relationship

-Women: Respond with genuine respect and support.
+Women: Respond with respect—offering trust, support, and kindness.

 “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.” – Ephesians 4:32